forthy42/net2o/wiki/onion-routing.md

 *This is not yet implemented*

-As onion routing uses cryptography on already encrypted and authenticated packets, and should not increase the size of the packets, I will use a block cipher, with an AES-XEX variant.
-The destination memory address and the second flag byte will also be encrypted, using ECB (taking the first part of the message to fill the 16 bytes), the decrypted memory address is the sector index for AES-XEX.
+As onion routing uses cryptography on already encrypted and authenticated packets, and should not increase the size of the packets, I will use a block cipher, with an AES-XEX variant or Threefish when the cost of AES is too high.
+The destination memory address and the second flag byte will also be encrypted, using ECB (taking the first part of the message to fill the 16 bytes), the decrypted memory address is the sector index for AES-XEX or the tweak for Threefish.
 This encryption is not tamper-proof, but tampered packets will be filtered out at the legitimate destination.
 The requirement here is that it is harder to correlate input and output of a relay through decryption than through other means.

 The most interesting problem however here is how to not expose the routing field, because it contains the path through the onion routing